lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       Default: []
     -f, --acnfile
       file of SO accession numbers
+    -fg, --filter-genotype
+      [20180205] Experimental.
+Filter genotypes having NO ALT allele carrying a matching prediction.Only works when I can extract a valid Allele from a prediction.
+Use with care.
+Idea is to FILTER out genotype '0/2' of multialleleic variant where only '0/1' is of interest.
     -fi, --filterin
       Do not discard variant but add this FILTER its' prediction is found in the database